tylerhiatt/natural-language-sql-ai/README.md

 - **response_few_shot.json:** Stores the output of the few-shot strategy, where GPT is given examples before generating SQL.
 It compares performance to the zero-shot approach with queries, results, and explanations.

 - **schema.jpg:** ERD diagram of the initial database schema for reference

+- **sample_questions.md**: Contains sample questions that both performed well and didn't.
+Also includes a discussion of the different strategies used.